separate processes automated since May 2018

 To continue to deliver excellent customer experience, NOS realized it needed to transform the way its business operated.
-From call centers, to field engineers to finance teams, change initiatives were put in place to improve and optimize its operations.
-Robotic Process Automation (RPA) has quickly become a key enabling technology for this transformation.
+From call centers to field engineers and finance teams, change initiatives were put in place to improve and optimize its operations.
+Robotic process automation (RPA) has quickly become a key enabling technology for this transformation.
 NOS is working with UiPath to drive an innovative approach to RPA implementation.

-Misael says: “We plotted a transversal path for RPA that was designed to implement automations in all departments from the beginning.
-We wanted not only to concentrate on our three largest functions: finance, customer care and commercial services but also enable other departments to start their RPA journey as quickly as they felt able.
+Viana says: “We plotted a transversal path for RPA that was designed to implement automations in all departments from the beginning.
+We wanted not only to concentrate on our three largest functions—finance, customer care and commercial services—but also enable other departments to start their RPA journey as quickly as they felt able.
 That required a new way of thinking that I haven’t seen in any of the RPA textbooks.”

 To achieve this, the first step was selecting the right RPA platform for the company.
 NOS chose UiPath for its comprehensive range of RPA capabilities and it facilitated the process of scaling automations.
 The next step included recruiting and training RPA developers from within the organization and appointing program managers for each department.

 That’s something that the company has definitely proven.
-In the first wave of automation—including the identification of process, training of personnel, establishing the CoE and the RPA development—which ran from May to October 2018, the company was able to develop and deploy into production 40 automations.
+In the first wave of automation—including the identification of process, training of personnel, establishing the CoE, and the RPA development—which ran from May to October 2018, the company was able to develop and deploy 40 automations into production.

 As is befitting of the NOS approach, the company is working with both attended and unattended robots.
-Within the finance department, unattended automations were created to automate areas such as invoice and PO processing.
-While attended robots were deployed to support call center staff to assist in areas such as checking customer data in different systems.
+Within the finance department, unattended automations were created to automate areas such as invoice and purchase order (PO) processing.
+Attended robots were deployed to support call center staff in areas such as checking customer data in different systems.

 “Staff are very important in RPA implementation because process automation is powered by RPA but driven by people.
 First, each department is able to propose staff to get training on RPA development.
-And it is rewarding when we realize that the majority of RPA development are made by our colleagues, and when we see the enthusiasm of an operational performer propose the next best process for automate,” says Misael.
+And it is rewarding when we realize that the majority of RPA developments are made by our colleagues, and when we see the enthusiasm of an operational performer propose the next best process for automation,” says Viana.